ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 as those that did not.

 A separate report **MUST** be generated for each DMARC Policy Domain encountered during the reporting period.
-See below for further explanation in "Handling Domains in Reports" (#handling).
+See below for further explanation in (#handling), "Handling Domains in Reports".

 The report may include the following data: